open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

   and *not* the instrumented library.
   In case an invalid name (null or empty string) is specified, a working default `Meter` implementation as a fallback is returned rather than returning null or throwing an exception.
-  A library implementing the OpenTelemetry API *may* also ignore this name and return a default instance for all calls if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
   A `MeterFactory` could also return a no-op `Meter` here if application owners configure the SDK to suppress telemetry produced by this library.
 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).